 Today, on the same site, stands a church that serves as the Seat of the Greek-Orthodox Patriarchate.

 The eastern section of the street from the Bab Sharqi gate to the monumental arch is called Sharee al Mustaqueem, which is the Arabic word for ‘straight’, but it is also known as the Suq et-Tawil, which means ‘the large market’.

 After the arch and all the way to the western end, the street is called Suq Madhat Pasha and is lined with shops selling textiles, cotton, domestic articles, spices, imported objects and other interesting items.
 It forms a part of the large commercial complex of Suq el Hamidyeh.

 About 450 metres from the western entrance of Madhat Pasha Street, in a stretch covered with a large metal dome, is a small mosque with a balcony in the form of a pulpit that serves as a minaret, called Jakmak or Sheikh Nabhan Mosque.

-The jews quarter located in the old city inside the wall.
+The Jewish Quarter is located inside the walls of the Old City.
 Syrian Jews derive their origin from two groups: those who inhabited Syria from early times and the Sephardim who fled to Syria after the expulsion of the Jews from Spain (1492 AD).